Mariners Spring Training

 The Padres dugout is on the first base side.
 To make sure you're on the San Diego side of the stadium, buy your tickets in any even numbered section.

-The only seats that have cup holders are those sold as Infield Box and Club Seating.
+The only seats that have cup holders are those sold as Infield Box and Club.
 That's sections 100-114 and 300-303.

 Handicap accessible seating is available in platforms cut into the top of these sections: 101-104, 115-122.
-Club Seating (sections 300-303) also offers limited accessible seating.
+Club seating (sections 300-303) also offers limited accessible seating.

 The protective screen behind the batter extends from sections 100-104 but does not obstruct views of those sitting behind it.